 By Kim Callaghan

 Starting to shave with a safety razor can be intimidating, but don't stress!
 With easy instructions and some tips on used blade disposal, you’ll be off to a good start.

 More than just a disposable razor replacement, safety razors actually offer other benefits than just waste reduction.
 The single cutting blade gives a better shave with less skin irritation, and you can skip the moisturizer if you use shaving oil, as you will shave and moisturize at the same time.
 The initial cost is more expensive, but once you have the razor handle, the double-sided blades are extremely cheap, costing you as little as 10 cents per blade which is a fraction compared to cartridge or disposable razors.

 Using Your Safety Razor

 Using a safety razor isn’t very different than using a disposable razor.
 Because the blades are sharpe, you’ll want to start with short, light strokes and use the weight of the razor to do the work.
 Try not to apply pressure.
 Other than that, shave as normal!
 You might want to practice on your legs, but you can definitely use a safety razor on all the areas you normally shave, including your bikini area and underarms.
 Here are a few tips on shaving your bikini line.
-Each blade should be good for five to seven shaves before you replace it.
+Each blade should be good for five to eight shaves before you replace it.

 Installing and Changing the Blade